markekraus/PSRAW/docs/Module/Request-RedditOAuthToken.md

 ```

 ## DESCRIPTION
 Requests an OAuth Access Token from Reddit and returns a `RedditOAuthToken` object for the given `RedditApplication`.
 The OAuth Access Token is used by other functions in this module to make authenticated calls tot he Reddit API.
-For more information on Reddit's OAuth impliementation, see https://github.com/reddit/reddit/wiki/OAuth2
+For more information on Reddit's OAuth implementation, see https://github.com/reddit/reddit/wiki/OAuth2

 A `RedditApplication` object is required to request a `RedditOAutToken`.
 Once the token has been issued the `RedditApplication` will be added to the `RedditOAuthToken` object as the `Application` property. for mor information see the `about_RedditOAuthToken` help topic.

 Reddit provides several different methods for obtaining Access Tokens depending on your needs and required level of access to the API.
 For more information on each, see the `Client`,`Code`, `Implicit`, `Installed` and `Script` parameter descriptions.
 For most uses, either `Code` or `Script` will provide the most benefit.

-`Code` and `Implicit` methods cannot be run in non-interactive sessions as they require logging into reddit through a GUI (provided by thsi module).
-For `Code` Access Tokens this only needs to be pereformed once for more info see the `Code` parameter description.
+`Code` and `Implicit` methods cannot be run in non-interactive sessions as they require logging into reddit through a GUI (provided by this module).
+For `Code` Access Tokens this only needs to be performed once for more info see the `Code` parameter description.
 For `Implicit` Access Tokens, this must be done at least once an hour.

 All `RedditOAuthToken` types will automatically refresh when they expire when consumed by functions in this module. `Implicit` tokens will prompt for credentials through a GUI on every renewal.
-You can also manually refresh them using `Update-RedditOauthToken`.
+You can also manually refresh them using `Update-RedditOAuthToken`.

 > **PowerShell ISE Compatibility Issue**
 >
 > There is currently a bug in some versions of PowerShell ISE that result in the ISE becoming unresponsive when `WinForms` elements are used.
 This is an upstream bug and cannot be fixed within this module.
-To work around this, run this command from the PowerShell Console only and not from the ISE when using any of the grant methods which require and intercative session.
+To work around this, run this command from the PowerShell Console only and not from the ISE when using any of the grant methods which require and interactive session.

 ## EXAMPLES